National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     "Spark dataframe".
     We'll explicitly convert it with code.

-1. Find a collapsed panel in the lower right corner of the Console called "Variables".
+1. Find a collapsed panel in the lower right corner of the Console (which is next to Global Code) called "Variables".
     Change `pt` from "R data.frame" to "Spark dataframe".

 1. Periodically check that these last two settings don't revert back to their original settings.